Midwestern United States

-The Lowlands, then, are confined to parts of Iowa, Illinois, Indiana, Ohio, Michigan, Tennessee, and Kentucky.
-Missouri and Arkansas have regions of Lowlands elevations, contrasting with their Ozark region (within the Interior Highlands).
-Eastern Ohio's hills are an extension of the Appalachian Plateau.

-The Interior Plains are largely coincident with the vast Mississippi River Drainage System (other major components are the Missouri and Ohio Rivers).
-These rivers have for tens of millions of years been eroding downward into the mostly horizontal sedimentary rocks of Paleozoic, Mesozoic, and Cenozoic ages.
-The modern Mississippi River system has developed during the Pleistocene Epoch of the Cenozoic.

-Rainfall decreases from east to west, resulting in different types of prairies, with the tallgrass prairie in the wetter eastern region, mixed-grass prairie in the central Great Plains, and shortgrass prairie towards the rain shadow of the Rockies.
-Today, these three prairie types largely correspond to the corn/soybean area, the wheat belt, and the western rangelands, respectively.

-Much of the coniferous forests of the Upper Midwest were clear-cut in the late 19th century, and mixed hardwood forests have become a major component of the new woodlands since then.
-The majority of the Midwest can now be categorized as urbanized areas or pastoral agricultural areas.

-History

-Pre-Columbian
+The West

+The term West was applied to the region in British America and in the early years of the United States, when the British colonial territories had not extended far from the Atlantic coast and the Pacific seaboard was generally unknown.
+By the early 19th century, anything west of the Appalachians was considered the American frontier.
+Over time, the American frontier moved to west of the Mississippi River.
+During the colonial period, the French settled the upper Mississippi watershed, which included the valleys of the Missouri River and the Illinois River, and called it the Illinois Country.
+In 1787, the Northwest Ordinance was enacted, creating the Northwest Territory, which was bounded by the Great Lakes and the Ohio and Mississippi Rivers.
+Some entities in the Midwest have "Northwest" in their names for historical reasons, such as Northwestern University in Illinois.

+One of the earliest late 19th-century uses of Midwest was in reference to Kansas and Nebraska to indicate that they were the civilized areas of the West.
+Another term applied to the same region is Heartland.

+Prehistory

+Precolumbian

-Among the American Indians Paleo-Indian cultures were the earliest in North America, with a presence in the Great Plains and Great Lakes areas from about 12,000 BCE to around 8,000 BCE.
+Among the Native Americans, Paleo-American cultures were the earliest in North America, with a presence in the Great Plains and Great Lakes areas from about 12,000 BCE to around 8,000 BCE.

-Following the Paleo-Indian period is the Archaic period (8,000 BCE to 1,000 BCE), the Woodland Tradition (1,000 BCE to 100 CE), and the Mississippian Period (900 to 1500 CE).
-Archaeological evidence indicates that Mississippian culture traits probably began in the St. Louis, Missouri area and spread northwest along the Mississippi and Illinois rivers and entered the state along the Kankakee River system.
+Following the Paleo-American period is the Archaic period (8,000 BCE to 1,000 BCE), the Woodland Tradition (1,000 BCE to 100 CE), and the Mississippian Period (900 to 1500 CE).
+Archeological evidence indicates that Mississippian culture traits probably began in the St. Louis, Missouri area and spread northwest along the Mississippi and Illinois rivers and entered the state along the Kankakee River system.
 It also spread northward into Indiana along the Wabash, Tippecanoe, and White Rivers.

 Mississippian peoples in the Midwest were mostly farmers who followed the rich, flat floodplains of Midwestern rivers.
 They brought with them a well-developed agricultural complex based on three major crops—maize, beans, and squash.
 Maize, or corn, was the primary crop of Mississippian farmers.
 They gathered a wide variety of seeds, nuts, and berries, and fished and hunted for fowl to supplement their diets.
 With such an intensive form of agriculture, this culture supported large populations.

 The Mississippi period was characterized by a mound-building culture.
 The Mississippians suffered a tremendous population decline about 1400, coinciding with the global climate change of the Little Ice Age.
 Their culture effectively ended before 1492.